dffml/dffml/CONTRIBUTING.md

 # CONTRIBUTING

 This doc is work in progress as the project is ramping up again.
+The DFFML org will continue maintinance from here on out.
+All links to intel/ GitHub org are pre-hard fork.
+This project is unaffiliated with any companies in ang way. this project, much like a corperation in America, will eventually be viewed as it's own entity (Alice).
+The fingerprint of this entity will be it's deeds, feed by her stratigc plans and principles, which are outlined in this document.

 - Please see the [contributing docs page for DFFML 1st Party Contributing Docs](https://intel.github.io/dffml/main/contributing/).
 - The following document is about contribuing to the DFFML [poly-repo 1st, 2nd, and 3rd party ecosystems](https://github.com/intel/dffml/pull/1061/files#diff-c7d7828822f15922ed830bb6f3148edc97c291c809836b1a1808165d36bd8c9d)